qalearning/qakf-labs/labs05/lab5.md

 <br/>

-Note that the service is named `myweb-apache`, which is a combination of the name of th release you installed and the name of the chart.
+Note that the service is named `myweb-apache`, which is a combination of the name of the release you installed and the name of the chart.
 Also note that it has created a LoadBalancer service, which we don't need in this cluster.

 29. `Upgrade` the release, changing the `service.type` to `NodePort`.